Swedish Institute at Athens: Cultural activities

 Promoting and stimulating cultural exchange between Sweden and Greece is one of the main missions of the Swedish Institute at Athens.
 Several cultural activities are organized annually, including book presentations, art and photo exhibitions, concerts, and film screenings.
 In the beginning, it was mostly a matter of presenting Swedish culture in Greece.
 However, Greek culture has increasingly come to be presented in Sweden in recent years.
 For example, the film festival Grekiska filmdagar (“Greek film days”) that is devoted to modern and contemporary Greek film.
 The Swedish Institute at Athens is also involved in a collaboration with the Swedish art school Konstfack and the Athens School of Fine Arts.
 The aim of the project is to promote crafts made in silk.
 Within the framework of this seminars are organized in the silk producing city of Soufli in Northern Greece.
-The institute is also involved in an collaboration between Fridhems Folkhögskola in Sweden and the Ionian University jazz program, with the purpose of bringing Greek and Swedish jazz musicians together during The Kavala Jazz Sessions and Corfu Masterclasses.
+The institute is also involved in a collaboration between Fridhems Folkhögskola in Sweden and the Ionian University jazz program, with the purpose of bringing Greek and Swedish jazz musicians together during The Kavala Jazz Sessions and Corfu Masterclasses.

 The Kavala Guesthouse

 The Swedish Institute at Athens is responsible for a guesthouse in the city of Kavala in northern Greece.
 The house in Kavala was originally built to house employees at the Swedish tobacco monopoly during the early 20th century when the city was an important center for the trade of tobacco.
 The property was bought in 1934 and the building itself was built in 1936.
 The building was designed by the Greek architecture Panagiotis Manouilidis and constitutes a rare and well-preserved example of Greek architecture in the Bauhaus style from that period.
 The house can be described as an airy building with a light and smooth facade, flat roof, and functional interior design.

 In the wake of World War II the city of Kavala lost its position as a prominent production center of tobacco.
 In 1963 the new director of the Swedish tobacco monopoly Olof Söderström who had a cultural interest decided to transform the house in Kavala into a guesthouse for Swedish artists and researchers.
 The tobacco monopoly began to investigate the potential to sell the house in 1973.
 However, the house was instead donated to the Swedish Institute at Athens after lengthy negotiations.
-The contract was finally signed at the Swedish embassy on June 6 in 1976, after persistent efforts from several persons, including Sweden’s then Ambassador Agda Rössel and the Director of the Swedish Institute at Athens Pontus Hellström.
+The contract was finally signed at the Swedish embassy on June 6, 1976, after persistent efforts from several persons, including Sweden's then Ambassador Agda Rössel and the Director of the Swedish Institute at Athens Pontus Hellström.
 Today, the Kavala guesthouse offers a stimulating and environment for Swedish writers, artists, and researchers.